AiRyunn/CS217-CoffeeAutomaton-Homework/hw3/hw-03-CoffeeAutomaton-first-submission.md

 # Exercise 3

-Considering the Kruskal's algorithm, each time we chooose edges of fixed weight and loop $n-1$ times.
+Considering the Kruskal's algorithm, each time we choose edges of fixed weight and loop $n-1$ times.
 Since no two of edges have the same weight, what we choose is deterministic and unique.
 Therefore, there is exactly one MST.

 # Exercise 4